sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

     LocalMachine      Restricted  # lowest priority

-If your *ExecutionPolicy* is as above, a quick fix is to start a *PowerShell as Administrator* and reset it as shown below, but you should read the `PowerShell Exection Policies`_ section.
+If your *ExecutionPolicy* is as above, a quick fix is to start a *PowerShell as Administrator* and set it to *RemoteSigned* as shown, but you should still read the `PowerShell Exection Policies`_ section.

 ::